-- Step 1: Ensure that an ORB daemon has been started and is running properly.
-Running an ORB daemon is described under Running the ORB Daemons below. - Step 2: Start OpenFusion using either the (GUI-based) Administration Manager or the server command (from the command line), described under Starting the Administration Manager on page 21 and Running Servers on page 22, respectively.
+- 1 Ensure that an ORB daemon has been started and is running properly.
+Running an ORB daemon is described under "Running the ORB Daemons" below. - 2 Start OpenFusion using either the (GUI-based) Administration Manager or the server command (from the command line), described under "Starting the Administration Manager" and "Running Servers", respectively.

 It is likely that configuration tasks will need to be performed for OpenFusion, itself, or for the installed services.
-Configuration can be conveniently performed using the Administration Manager (see Starting the Administration Manager on page 21).
+Configuration can be conveniently performed using the Administration Manager (see "Starting the Administration Manager").